 - 8.2.1 Door on reclaimer open or worn door gasket.
 Air entering the reclaimer around the door will cause media carryover to the dust collector.
 Inspect door gasket.
 DO NOT operate unless all doors are closed. - 8.2.2 Dust-collector damper open too far.
 Adjust static pressure, per Section 5.4. - 8.2.3 Media may be too fine or worn out.
 Check condition of media. - 8.2.4 Using friable media that rapidly breaks down.
 Check condition of media. - 8.2.5 Blast pressure too high for the media, causing media to break down.
 Check blast pressure and adjust as needed or switch media. - 8.2.6 Hole worn in reclaimer or leak in reclaimer seams.
-Check entire reclaimer for negative-pressure leaks. - 8.2.7 When using media finer than 180-mesh, the inlet baffle of the reclaimer (600 and 900 cfm only) may need to be removed.
+Check entire reclaimer for negative-pressure leaks. - 8.2.7 When using media finer than 180-mesh, the reclaimer inlet-baffle may need to be removed.
 Refer to Section 1.9.6. - 8.2.8 Optional, externally adjustable vortex cylinder out of adjustment.
 Adjust per Section 5.5.